 Latency : the state of existing but not yet being developed or manifest; concealment.

-In Latency I use the alternative photographic processes of chlorophyll prints, that uses UV light to print images onto leaves.
+In the project Latency I am using the alternative photographic processes of chlorophyll printing, which uses UV light to print photographic images directly onto leaves.
 I am printing medical imagery from my recurring visits to Dr’s to check to progress of my disease.
-As the project expands I am beginning to print latency portraits of people from within the chronic illness and disability community.
+I am also inviting people from within the disability culture community to submit their imagery for me to print as well.
+I am printing a more traditional portrait of each person and imagery they submit that highlights what they feel is invisible or unseen about their experience of living with invisible/chronic illness.

 LoFi is an ongoing diaristic work, where I photograph my everyday experiences with a Holga camera.